resource-watch/slate/source/includes/api/_dataset.md

     This is an authenticated endpoint!
 </aside>

-Note: When updating the `env` property of a dataset this way the change will cascade down to all associated layer and widget entities.
+Note: When updating the `env` property of a dataset the change will cascade down to all associated layer and widget entities.

 ## Deleting a Dataset